GraceDing0811/assessment1/README.md

 https://github.com/owid/owid-datasets/blob/master/datasets/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021)/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021).csv

 ## What the project does
-This project firstly introduces the information about the data set, including its structure, format and variables' descriptive statistics like their mean, standard deviation and range.
+1. This project introduces the information about the data set, including its structure, format and variables' descriptive statistics like their mean, standard deviation and range.
 Missing values proportion is also demonstrated.

-Secondly, the project does three data wrangling based on the 'energy access' dataset, which are rename Variables, set Implausible Values into NA and select Columns.
+2. The project does three data wrangling based on the 'energy access' dataset, which are rename Variables, set Implausible Values into NA and select Columns.

-Thirdly, the project visualizes the 'energy access' data thorugh: bar plots, line graphs and a scatter plot.
+3. The project visualizes the 'energy access' data thorugh: bar plots, line graphs and a scatter plot.

-Finally, the project evaluates my interaction with Chatgpt 3.5, and comments on Chatgpt's code are indicated in a comparison to my code.
+4. The project evaluates my interaction with Chatgpt 3.5, and comments on Chatgpt's code are indicated in a comparison to my code.

 This project is useful in studies in social science field to understand countries' development and their population's well-being over time.
 Weak countries can be investigated to be helped and studied.